-Sticking to a new goal is tricky – but it’s nowhere near impossible.
-Listen, I don’t care what your goal is.
-Whether it’s to become a figure skating pro at the age of 65 or write a best-selling novel, you CAN do it.
-And all you need is YOU to make it happen.
+Sticking to a new goal is tricky — but it’s nowhere near impossible.
+Listen, it doesn’t matter what your goal is.
+Whether it’s to become a figure skating pro at the age of 65 or to write a best-selling novel, you CAN acheive it.
+And all you need is you to make it happen.

 I’ve made a list of my best mindset tricks for sticking to your New Year’s resolutions and reaching your goals.
 These are the exact principles that helped me achieve goals that I never EVER thought I could achieve (like running my first marathon).

 These 4 mindset tips apply to goal setting at any time of year and for any goal.
 Ready to ace those resolutions?
 Read on!

 1. CHANNEL THAT CONFIDENCE

 This crazy thing we call life can be a complicated mess.
 Do you ever wish you were a tiny ant scurrying around in the grass free from feelings of guilt, heartbreak or existential dread?
 Or a cozy cat lounging by the fireplace without a moment’s thought about its purpose in life?

 In our daily lives, humans are masters at getting through tough times.
 Everyday we put on our shoes and go to work when we don’t want to or cook meals and do dishes when we don’t feel like moving.

 On top of it, we’re constantly being thrown curve balls.
 Whether that curve ball be as trivial as a flat tire or as devastating as an illness, life sure can throw us for a loop.
 When this happens, what do we all do?

 Well, we get through it.
 We all do.
 Humans are total champions at marching along through the hardships and throwing those lemons right back at life.